debjani-bhowmick/p1-drl-navigation/Report.md

 ![In Project 1, train an agent to navigate a large world.](images/banana_agent.gif)

 In the setup shown above, the agent is rewarded with a score of +1 whenever it successfully collects a yellow banana.
 However, it is also penalized with a score of -1 whenever it commits the error of collecting a blue banana.
-The reinforcement learning system actions are directed to wards maximizing cumulative scores thus, the agent tries to end up with a policy which says it’s better to avoid the blue ones and collect more yellows, by changing its actions on certain states.
+The reinforcement learning system actions are to be directed towards maximizing the cumulative scores, thus, the agent is supposed to end up with a policy which understands that the blue bananas are to be avoided and the yellow bananas are to be collected as many as possible through changing its actions on certain states.
 At first, in the notebook file, the dependencies are installed, libraries are imported, the simulation environment is initialized.
 The next step is to explore the State and Action Spaces.
 State space is a vector composed by 37 features including the agent's velocity, along with ray-based perception of objects around the agent's forward direction and, the action space, has a dimension of four (turn left and right, move forward and backward.